yaronn/blessed-contrib/README.md

    screen.render()
 `````

-See bellow for a complete list of widgets.
+See below for a complete list of widgets.

 ## Widgets